sybrew/the-seo-framework/readme.txt

 				* All sites using this separator will be upgraded to use the `ndash` option now.
 				* We couldn't leave this separator in as it was obstructing a security feature.
 To secure the title's output, without losing any information you put it, we relied on WordPress texturization options.
 					* We could extrude that from WordPress' texturization, but that'd cause discrepancy, and, as such, it wouldn't be sustainable.
+			* The post status is now correctly refreshed after using quick-edit.
 	* **Nitpicking:**
 		* The sitemap's XSL stylesheet no longer uses the latest post ID to determine the title generation; instead, it always adds your blog name to the right.
 		* The sitemap now can't exceed the imposed 50,000 limit; unless you use custom filters to extend the sitemap beyond that.